 Set the clock for 30 minutes to 1 hour and let them call the shots.
 If you can do it without a time frame, kudos to you, but sometimes it helps me knowing it’s for a limited time.
 I’ve learned so much about my kids by letting them take the lead.
 I’ve learned their passions and what lights them up.
 I’ve learned that sometimes they’d rather just have me play dolls or build forts with them rather than do a fancy pinterest-worthy craft.

 Make a mess in the kitchen.
 My girls LOVE making their own sourdough, pizza dough, and mixing things together until it resembles… you guessed it… dough!
 I let them roll it and mix it and then we bake it and taste their crazy creations.
-Other times I enlist their help with something real (these raspberry bars are next on our list) so we can all enjoy the product.
+Other times I enlist their help with something real (like these apple cinnamon oat muffins) so we can all enjoy the product.
 We usually end up taking extras to the neighbors houses, which is another fun activity on its own!

 Another tip I heard once that has stuck with me is the importance of breaking the routine.
 As someone who typically enjoys having a routine and order, I completely agree that going off course sometimes leads to creating the strongest memories.
 Growing up my mom would sometimes announce a backwards dinner, where we’d bake and eat chocolate chip cookies for dinner, and to this day those nights still feel special and make me smile.
 Especially during the summertime, I love being reminded that it’s ok (and encouraged) to shake things up a bit.
 Making memories is what it’s all about!